Can I save money by fly tying?

 Shops, at least good ones.
 Also usually sell flies of reasonable to good quality, using premium hooks.
 These do have a slightly higher cost than flies tied on unbranded hooks.

 But, the main reason flies are the price they are is because enough people are willing to pay that.
-Buying flies from a local store is simply a very convenient and quick way to full a few gaps in a fly box.
+Buying flies from a local store is simply a very convenient and quick way to fill a few gaps in a fly box.

 How to buy flies cheaply?